elmtree-askmo/cloudcannon-app/content/learn/biotechnology/how-does-the-singlestranded-nature-of-rna-affect-its-function-compared-to-dna.md

 url: /learn/biotechnology/questions/how-does-the-singlestranded-nature-of-rna-affect-its-function-compared-to-dna
 score: -1.0
 related_article1:
-    id: 167526
+    id: 167537
+    title: >-
-    title: What role do hydrogen bonds play in the stability of the DNA double helix?
+        How do hydrogen bonds contribute to the specificity of base pairing in DNA?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-role-do-hydrogen-bonds-play-in-the-stability-of-the-dna-double-helix
+    url: /learn/biotechnology/questions/how-do-hydrogen-bonds-contribute-to-the-specificity-of-base-pairing-in-dna
 related_article2:
-    id: 167525
+    id: 167534
-    title: How does the antiparallel orientation of DNA strands contribute to its function?
+    title: >-
+        What is the role of nitrogenous bases in encoding genetic information?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-does-the-antiparallel-orientation-of-dna-strands-contribute-to-its-function
+    url: /learn/biotechnology/questions/what-is-the-role-of-nitrogenous-bases-in-encoding-genetic-information
 related_article3:
-    id: 167531
+    id: 167524
-    title: How do phosphodiester bonds contribute to the structure of nucleic acid strands?
+    title: >-
+        What are the main components of a DNA nucleotide?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-phosphodiester-bonds-contribute-to-the-structure-of-nucleic-acid-strands
+    url: /learn/biotechnology/questions/what-are-the-main-components-of-a-dna-nucleotide
 related_article4:
-    id: 167531
+    id: 167533
-    title: How do phosphodiester bonds contribute to the structure of nucleic acid strands?
+    title: >-
+        Why is the antiparallel orientation crucial for DNA's structural integrity?
     subject: Biotechnology
+    url: /learn/biotechnology/questions/why-is-the-antiparallel-orientation-crucial-for-dnas-structural-integrity
+related_article5:
+    id: 167525
+    title: >-
+        How does the antiparallel orientation of DNA strands contribute to its function?
+    subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-phosphodiester-bonds-contribute-to-the-structure-of-nucleic-acid-strands
+    url: /learn/biotechnology/questions/how-does-the-antiparallel-orientation-of-dna-strands-contribute-to-its-function
 ---

 &nbsp;